MicrosoftDocs/azure-reference-other/studio-module-reference/detect-languages.md

 ### Results

 The **Detect Languages** module outputs a language identifier and score for each row.
-I

 For example, the following table contains a sample analysis on test data.